 Restoration is well underway following hurricane-like storms across our territory on May 9.

 Entergy continues power restoration efforts following last night’s storms, as near hurricane-force winds, severe lightning and flooding has caused massive destruction to the electrical system.

 High winds and a deluge of rainfall from overnight storms wreaked havoc across the Entergy Texas service area.

-Entergy Texas, Inc. is proud to announce that it received the 2018 ENERGY STAR® Partner of the Year Award for its outstanding efforts to promote energy efficiency in residential new construction.
+Entergy Texas is proud to announce that it received the 2019 ENERGY STAR® Partner of the Year Award for its outstanding efforts in promoting energy efficiency in residential new construction.